Jacob-J-Thomas/IntelligenceHub/README.md

 Please add your own API token in appsettings.json after cloning the repo.

 Future Features (Descending Priority):
-- support for alternative AI APIs (just groq.com to start)
-- Add route profile/associate/{name}
-- Add route profile/dissociate/{name}
-- Add route profile/get/{name}/tools
-- Some kind of methodology for providing the entire conversation history from the client and/or disabling saving of chat history
+- Provide conversation history from the client?
-- Add logic to switch to fallback resources during service outages
 - Document upload/extraction support
 - Real time internet search
 - Speech support
-- Tool calls for reading/writing to a RAG database
 - Create a library of default AI profiles
+- Tool calls for reading/writing to a RAG database (library of default tools)

 Technical Debt Items (Descending Priority):
+- Messages in the MessageHistory repository should be hashed before storage (Is there a more secure storage method?)
 - Revisit how default values are applied in the streaming hub
 - Rename norms "Magnitudes" (requires SQL column drop) (or just drop this column entirely?)
 - Set dimensions of vector embedding requests based off of the model